 You won’t be discriminated against because of your age

 While companies could previously have younger people in mind for a role, it is now illegal to discriminate against job candidates based on age.
 Now you can let your skills speak for themselves without worrying if your age is a negative asset to your job search.

 If you’re a good match for the company, chances are you’ll at least score a job interview.
 Then you can prove you have the know-how to start a new career path.

 Midlife career change tips

-Research before you job search
+Research before you begin your job search

 Remain flexible about salary